Contact Us Today (424) 372-3112

 Overview of Marijuana Laws in California

-Legal issues regarding marijuana are one of the most common in the State of California.
-Below are a list of state laws.
+Legal issues regarding marijuana are among the most common in the State of California.
+Below is a list of state laws.

 California Compassionate Use Act of 1996, Proposition 215 – Health & Safety Code Section 11362.5

-Amended state law that allows the use and legal access to marijuana when prescribed by a doctor.
-A patient is allowed to possess, transport and grow marijuana for their personal use.
-11362.5(d) Section 11357, relates to possession of marijuana, and Section 11358, relates to cultivation of marijuana, shall not apply to a patient, who possesses or cultivates marijuana for the personal medical purposes of the patient upon the written approval of a physician.
+An amended state law that allows the use and legal access to marijuana when prescribed by a doctor.
+A patient is allowed to possess, transport, and grow marijuana for their personal use.
+11362.5(d) Section 11357, relates to possession of marijuana, and Section 11358, relates to cultivation of marijuana, shall not apply to a patient who possesses or cultivates marijuana for the personal medical purposes of the patient upon the written approval of a physician.

 California Senate Bill 420